carlos-a-g-h/rque/README.md

 ## Documentation

 The documentation is in the 'help.html' file.
-This documentation is also embedded in the program
+The docs are also embedded in the program

 You can read the changelog [here](CHANGELOG.md)